 ENGL 1050: Thought and Writing

-Students enrolled in ENGL 1050 "Thought and Writing" must purchase three materials for the course.
-Two textbooks have been customized especially for students enrolled in English 1050 have been selected for use across all sections of “Thought and Writing” and one subscription to an online writing review platform is also required.
+Students enrolled in ENGL 1050 "Thought and Writing" must purchase one textbook for the course.
+This textbook has been customized especially for students enrolled in English 1050 will be used across all sections of "Thought and Writing."
+A required $20 course fee covers the price of an online writing review platform and copy costs.
 These materials and their purchasing options are detailed below.

 Student Writer Success Resources